jaswu51/DigitalTwin_Sim2Real_Notes/README.md

 ### future plan
-* extract the mesh from nerf to blender/mujoco/isaac sim. https://www.youtube.com/watch?v=55XKtYOIB7Y
+* extract the mesh from nerf to blender/mujoco/isaac sim. https://www.youtube.com/watch?v=55XKtYOIB7Y (Done)
 * literature review, the state-of-art vision perception and sim2real research, eg. following up ICRA 2023
 * redo the pipeline, may alter the scene and modify the reward function; and instead of using Mujoco, try to use Isaac Sim
 * upgrade the task, from route planning to grasping, which requires **nerf segmentation**
 * try to speed up the nerf process, like **real-time nerf** or **instant nerf**, to make it useful in daily life

 ### timeline
-June -- pipeline running smoothly
+mid June -- pipeline running smoothly

 mid August -- report submitting deadline